M.A. Courses

 Description: The phonology, grammar, vocabulary of Anglo-Saxon.
 Readings for analysis.

-ENGL 6491 Studies in Anglo-Saxon Literature
+INGL 6491 Studies in Anglo-Saxon Literature

 Credit hours: 3